cluesblues/teamcity-documentation/topics/agentless-builds.md

 ## Agentless builds' licensing

-The number of agentless builds allowed on the server equals the number of licensed agents.
+The number of agentless builds allowed on the server is yet to be determined during the EAP.